Adaptive Active Inference Agents for Heterogeneous and Lifelong Federated Learning: Evaluation

 Observed EFE after the second quantity drift shows that the agents' behavior is dictated by the combination of available configurations and set SLOs.
 To better estimate the effect SLOs have on the preferred configurations, a set of experiments was conducted that modified the SLOs considered in the experiments.
 Table~\ref{table:slo_experiments} shows the SLOs chosen for each experiment compared to the SLOs considered in the previous experiment.

 Figure~\ref{fig:different_SLOs} shows the mean EFE over five clients used for experiments and ten repetitions.

 The EFE shows that having not challenging or unrealistic SLOs (Figure~\ref{fig:different_SLOs} a and b, respectively) leads to EFE being consistent across all available configurations, with EFE being high when the target SLOs are unfulfillable and EFE being equally low when the targets are too easy to fulfill.
 The situation is different when one of the two SLOs is relaxed while the other is somehow challenging to fulfill.
 Thus, when performance is relaxed, the agents are incentivized to optimize the behavior towards time SLO, leading to agents settling for the largest available batch size (512) regardless of the learning rate.
 The situation is different regarding time-relaxed SLO – when the performance is targeted, agents tend to explore more configurations as the task is still not that challenging for them, leading to diverse behaviors.
 Still, the resulting EFE heatmap expresses some preference bias compared to the experiment with two SLOs relaxed.
 This ``uncertain'' behavior could be attributed to quantity drifts not impacting the performance goals.
-A situation where time is relaxed in the presence of concept drift is presented later in this section, illustrating the preferences developed by the agents when model performance (and performance SLO) has a clearer connection with the configurations available.

-The following experiment added concept drift to the problem.
-Concept drift was added to the generator from the start to make the task more complicated, and, as a result, the performance SLO was adjusted to still be challenging yet reachable (85\%).
-One quantity drift was also present (from 10,000 to 15,000 samples), therefore, introducing two sources of data heterogeneity in one experiment.
-The resulting SLOs fulfillment for 5 FL clients is shown in Figure~\ref{fig:2_heterogeneties}.

-With concept drift, reaching the target performance SLO becomes more challenging.
-Moreover, when the quantity drift happens -- concept drift becomes more prominent in response, as more samples are drawn from the data generator and clusters drift faster.
-It impacts the model's performance, as can be seen from the prominent decline of the random baseline, illustrating that fewer configurations can now sustain the performance goals.
-Despite that, the AIF agent maintains its performance SLO fulfillment and keeps time SLO not impacted by the quantity drift.
-Here, the agents preferred configurations with larger batch sizes of 256 and 512, with (512 0,0005) having the lowest mean EFE (compared to the fixed baseline being (256, 0.005)).

-As was previously noted and could be seen from the previous example, concept drift mostly impacts the performance SLO, which is a more nuanced target compared to the time SLO, which is more straightforward to optimize.
-The experiment containing only more severe concept drift was conducted to better inspect the behavior of AIF agents when facing performance-oriented SLO.
-Here, the performance SLO was set to 78.5\% (due to a more prominent concept drift) and the time SLO was relaxed (3600 s).
-The performance SLO fulfillment is shown in Figure~\ref{fig:concept_drift_only_performance} and the resulting mean EFE is shown in Figure~\ref{fig:concept_drift_only_efe}.

-The optimal configuration for the baseline was set to (64, 0.001), and it is shown from the mean EFE that agents also preferred a lower batch size of 32 and lower learning rates of 0.0005 and 0.001.